Killing in the Name: 2009 UK Christmas number one campaign

 Rage Against the Machine attracted controversy when they performed an uncensored rendition of the song on BBC Radio 5 Live in mid-December 2009, despite the hosts asking them to censor the expletives.
 During the crescendo of their performance, frontman Zack De La Rocha started out only singing "I won't do what you tell me", with a pause where he normally sings "fuck you", but after a few lines, he screamed the lyrics, "Fuck you, I won't do what you tell me" repeatedly.
 Hosts Nicky Campbell and Shelagh Fogarty apologized afterwards.

 On December 20, 2009, BBC Radio 1 revealed that the song had reached the number one spot, selling more than 500,000 copies and being the first download-only single to become the UK Christmas number one.
 The following week, Joe McElderry's cover of "The Climb" became the last British UK number one single of the year and the 2000s.
 "Killing in the Name" dropped to number two, falling 38 places to number 40 the week after, and dropping out of the top 75 the following week, falling to number 100.

 The campaign spread to Ireland, where, like the UK, the Christmas number one had been dominated by X Factor finalists for five years.
-The campaign was less successful in Ireland and McElderry beat Rage Against the Machine to Christmas number one, with Rage Against the Machine reaching number two.
+McElderry beat Rage Against the Machine to Christmas number one, with Rage Against the Machine reaching number two.
 On June 6, 2010, Rage Against the Machine performed at a free concert for 40,000 fans in Finsbury Park.
 On stage, Tracy and Jon Morter were handed a representative cheque in the amount of £162,713.03, representing the proceeds from donations to JustGiving and royalties from sales of the single.
 As a result of the campaign, the song is featured in the 2011 UK edition of the Guinness World Records under the category of 'Fastest-selling digital track (UK)', after recording 502,672 downloads in its first week.

 Music video

 The video, produced and directed by Peter Gideon, a guitar student of Tom Morello who had a video camera, was filmed during two shows in small Los Angeles venues, the Whisky a Go Go and the Club With No Name.
 Released in December 1992, the uncensored version of the video clip was shown on European MTV but was banned on American MTV because of the explicit lyrics.
 As a result, the video's existence was in doubt until its release on Rage Against the Machine: The Video.

 In 2021, in a collaboration with the arts collective the Ummah Chroma, Rage Against the Machine released a 15-minute short documentary video about the making of "Killing in the Name."
-The video features anti-racist activist Tim Wise and contains footage of an interview with Zach de la Rocha, who says that capitalist society "should not stand.
+The video features anti-racist activist Tim Wise and contains footage of an interview with Zack de la Rocha, who says that capitalist society "should not stand.
 It should be challenged and questioned and overthrown."